Iperez-ot-latam/FortifyScripts/FortifySSC/LDAPDockerContainer/EDirectoryAPI/25.2/edir_api_scripts/README.md

 # 🌐 eDirectory API Scripts

-A collection of scripts that interact with the **NetIQ eDirectory API** for automation, administration, and reporting.
+A collection of scripts that interacts with the **NetIQ eDirectory API** for automation, administration, and reporting.

 These scripts are designed for DevOps / Security / Platform teams who want to **automate eDirectory operations** using API calls in a repeatable and configurable way.